FAQs: Renew ANU

 What percentage of the current deficit can be attributed to excess and long service leave?

-Currently our total leave liability is $163 million.
+As of October, our total leave liability is $163 million.

 Will you consider cutting down on expensive external contractors and consultants to help contribute to our non-salary savings?